lachlanchen/lazealoptix/README.md

 ## Getting Involved
 We welcome collaboration and contributions.
 If you're interested in getting involved with the Lazeal OptiX project, feel free to submit an issue or a pull request, or contact us directly.

+## Notebooks

+The notebooks directory contains Jupyter notebooks that document various aspects of the Lazeal OptiX project.
+These notebooks include code, visualizations, and detailed explanations of the project's methodologies.
+They serve as an interactive way to explore and understand the project.

+### light_source_location
+The light_source_location directory contains notebooks related to the estimation of light source locations.
+These notebooks feature algorithms and methods used to accurately estimate the position of the light source, which is a crucial aspect of the Lazeal OptiX project.

+### multiple_match
+The multiple_match directory contains notebooks and scripts related to the matching of multiple images or patterns.
+This part of the project involves complex algorithms to accurately match and align images, which is necessary for the reconstruction of high-resolution images from the lensless imaging system.

+### reconstruction
+The reconstruction directory contains notebooks related to the reconstruction of images captured by the Lazeal OptiX device.
+These notebooks document the advanced computational techniques used to reconstruct high-resolution images from the lensless imaging system.

 ## Contact
 For further inquiries or collaboration interests, please reach out at contact@lazealoptix.com.